Cloudflare Radar Bulletin: 2023 Q1 Internet Disruptions

 Usually, you were saying it's not only in non-European countries that outages happen.

 Just before, we were talking about Virgin Media in the UK.

 And this was a multi-hour Internet disruption in Italy on February the 5th, right?

-You see, at a network level, it's clear to see the traffic drops and then ultimately recover several hours later.
+You see at a network level, it's clear to see the traffic drops and then ultimately recovers several hours later.

-So here they said that they had problems with their call center, fiber Internet, mobile Internet, and telecommunications.
+So they said that they had problems with the call center, fiber Internet, mobile Internet, telecommunications.

-So when you look at the two autonomous systems that belong to MPT, you can see very clear multi-hour drops in traffic there.
+So when you look at the two autonomous systems that belong to NPT, you can see very clear multi-hour drops in traffic there.

-And also in Congo, there was a problem in Congo Telecom, also a big provider.
+Exactly.
+And also in Congo, there was a problem in Congo Telecom.